iCloud securely stores all your files, photos, contacts, notes, and more keeping them up to date and available wherever

-These tools can be used to block Apple’s services, remove the iCloud lock and it’s linked to the original owner, and setup the device for sale elsewhere.
+These tools can be used to block Apple’s services, unlock the iCloud lock screen from your iPhone, and set up the device for sale elsewhere.

 The criminal gangs behind these services seem to be based in Kosovo, India, North Africa, and the Philippines.

 So there are no bugs or vulnerabilities in the iCloud security itself but by the use of phishing and some clever coding, the criminals can hijack stolen phones and unlocked them.

 Apple is aware of these issues and will be using this information to improve iCloud security to make it harder to exploit.